drblue9001/blockchain-backpack/website/index.md

 _(more to come)_

-### Disclaimer

-While all the code is Apache 2.0 licensed, this isn't a real project; it is proof of concept to show that such a system is possible, and a sequence of blog posts showing why it is desirable.

-If you actually want to build a full version of the system I'm outlining, I suggest that you actually throw away everything I've written (except maybe the interface outlined here), and start over.

-### Getting the prototype
+### Getting the code

-You can fetch the code to the prototype and the website by running:
+You can get the code and this website by running:

     git clone http://git.blockchainbackpack.org/backpack.git/

-This repository has a `website/` folder with this website and a `src/` folder which holds all the contract files.
-Instructions on building the prototype are in the toplevel README.md file.
+This repository has a `website/` folder with this website and a `src/` folder which holds all the code.
+Instructions on how to build the proof of concept are in the toplevel README.md file.

+All the code is Apache 2.0 licensed, but this is just a proof of concept.
+If you actually want to build a full version of this system, you may want to start over with the described interface as a guideline.